Select your local site for products and services by region

 And so, we saw announcements aimed at supporting the property market, a direct intervention there, supporting consumption, and also trying to lift the stock market, to an extent, which they had immediate success with on a big rally.
 So I guess my question for you is, do these announcements change your perception with respect to the Chinese growth outlook?

-JACK JANASIEWICZ: Sure. in your summary you just went through, I think you hit on the key point there, which is consumer confidence.
+JACK JANASIEWICZ: Sure.
+In your summary you just went through, I think you hit on the key point there, which is consumer confidence.
 I think there's plenty of things in that stimulus package that are interesting.
 They've been attacking this sort of thing in past through the monetary supply side, the credit channel.

 And if you look at where rates have been over the last couple of years, rates continue to trend lower.
 So the cost of capital, the cost of borrowing, certainly hasn't been an issue.
 Loan growth has gone nowhere.
 And I don't think that's an issue with regard to banks not wanting to lend.
 It's just that nobody has the confidence to go out and borrow because credit's been there.
 It's been cheap.
 Access has been there.
 It's just, no one wants to use it.